SoftwareHeritage/swh-loader-git/docs/package-loader-tutorial.rst

 ``format`` should be a human-readable ASCII string that unambiguously describes the format.
 Readers of the metadata object will have a built-in list of formats they understand, and will check if your metadata object is among them.
-You should use one of the :ref:`known metadata formats <extrinsic-metadata-format>` if possible, or add yours to this list.
+You should use one of the :ref:`known metadata formats <extrinsic-metadata-formats>` if possible, or add yours to this list.

 ``metadata`` is the metadata object itself.
 When possible, it should be copied verbatim